blabla1337/skf-flask/skf/markdown/knowledge_base/187-knowledge_base--administrative_interfaces_must_not_be_accessible_to_untrusted_parties--.md

 ## Solution:

 The first solution is to grant access only from a certain source IP range to the administrative interface.
-If that solution would not be possible than it is always recommended to enforce a step-up or adaptive authentication for logging in into the administrative interface.
+If that solution would not be possible then it is always recommended to enforce a step-up or adaptive authentication for logging in into the administrative interface.

 Recommended knowledgebase item: